 did little damage before they departed for Indochina.
 This was one of

-the last Japanese surface unit attacks on an American beachheads during
+the last Japanese Navy surface attack against an American beachheads during

 the Pacific War.

-Borders San Jose on the southwest corner of Mindoro Island.
-US Army landing December 15, 1944
+Located on the southwest corner of Mindoro bordering San Jose where U. S. Army landed December 15, 1944

 Located at the southwest corner of Mindoro Island.